NIGMS/RNA-Seq-Differential-Expression-Analysis/README.md

 ## Overview

-Included here are several tutorials in the form of 'Jupyter notebooks'.
+Included here are several tutorials in the form of Jupyter notebooks.

 The purpose of these tutorials is to help users familiarize themselves with the cloud computing in the specific context of running bioinformatics workflows.
 Here is a link to a [YouTube video](https://youtu.be/3ie420Luorc) that gives you an overview of the tutorials.